 On the other hand, if you found out that your recipient expects a 1 carat diamond for the proposal ring, then your priority in budget allocation would be geared towards the center stone.
 In this case, the leftover balance from your budget would go towards the setting.

 To illustrate this, let’s say you shortlisted the following 1ct princess cut diamond from James Allen which costs $4,140.
 With a budget of $5,000, this would leave a balance of $860 ($5,000 – $4,140) for the setting.

-Contrary to what some people may think, building your own ring on a five thousand dollars budget is pretty straightforward and well worth the effort.
-Not only does it allow you to cherry pick the best diamonds, it is also an enjoyable experience to handpick the ring for a loved one.
+Contrary to what some people may think, building your own ring on a five thousand dollar budget is pretty straightforward and well worth the effort.
+Not only does it allow you to cherry pick the best diamonds, but it is also an enjoyable experience to handpick the ring for a loved one.

 As you can see, the perfect engagement ring doesn’t have to cost a fortune.
 If you shop smart and approach the purchase with a practical mindset, it is possible to buy a stunning ring for under $5,000.

 Remember to think of her personal style and preferences before deciding what to buy.
 And as a reminder, sometimes less is better.
 The key is to strike a balance between your budget and expectations.